 Combined with the keyword .SOPPA or .SOPPA(CCSD) it invokes a SOPPA or SOPPA(CCSD) calculation of the magnetizability and the rotational g tensor (Ref.
-[90]).
+[52]).
 London orbitals are automatically disabled in SOPPA or SOPPA(CCSD) calculations.

 - .
 MOLGRA Invokes the calculation of the analytical molecular gradient as described in Ref.
-[46]. - .MOLHES Invokes the calculation of the analytical molecular Hessian and gradient as described in Ref.
-[46]. - .NMR Invokes the calculation of both parameters entering the NMR spin-Hamiltonian, that is nuclear shieldings and indirect nuclear spin-spin coupling constants.
-The reader is referred to the description of the two keywords .SHIELD and .SPIN-S. - .
-NOCMC This keyword sets the gauge origin to the origin of the Cartesian Coordinate system, that is (0,0,0).
+[7]. - .MOLHES Invokes the calculation of the analytical molecular Hessian and gradient as described in Ref.
+[7]. - .NACME Invokes the calculation of first-order non-adiabatic coupling matrix elements as described in Ref.
+[163].
+The keyword .EXCITA in this section, the keywords .FNAC and .NEXCIT in section EXCITA, and the keyword .SKIP in section TROINV must also be specified to get the first-order non-adiabatic coupling matrix elements. - .NMR Invokes the calculation of both parameters entering the NMR spin-Hamiltonian, that is nuclear shieldings and indirect nuclear spin-spin coupling constants.
+The reader is referred to the description of the two keywords .SHIELD and .SPIN-S. - .NOCMC This keyword sets the gauge origin to the origin of the Cartesian Coordinate system, that is (0,0,0).
 This keyword is automatically invoked in case of VCD and OECD calculations. - .NODARW Turns off the calculation of the Darwin correction.
 By default the two major relativistic corrections to the energy in the Breit-Pauli approximation, the mass-velocity and Darwin corrections, are calculated perturbatively. - .NODIFC Disables the use of the natural connection, and the symmetric connection is used instead.
 The natural connection and its differences as compared to the symmetric connection is described in Ref.
-[92, 122]. - As the symmetric connection may give numerically inaccurate results, it's use is not recommended for other than comparisons with other programs. - .NOHESS Turns off the calculation of the analytical molecular Hessian.
+[54, 86]. - As the symmetric connection may give numerically inaccurate results, it's use is not recommended for other than comparisons with other programs. - .NOHESS Turns off the calculation of the analytical molecular Hessian.
 This option overrides any request for the calculation of molecular Hessians. - .NOLOND Turns off the use of London atomic orbitals in the calculation of molecular magnetic properties.
 The gauge origin is by default then chosen to be the center of mass.
 This can be altered by the keywords .NOCMC and .GAUGEO. - .NOMASV Turns off the calculation of the mass-velocity correction.
-By default the two major relativistic corrections to the energy in the Breit-Pauli approximation, the mass-velocity and Darwin corrections, are calculated perturbatively. - .NQCC Calculates the nuclear quadrupole moment coupling constants. - .
-NUMHES In VROA or Raman intensity calculations, use the numerical Hessian calculated from the analytical gradients instead of a fully analytical molecular Hessian calculation in the final geometry. - .OECD Invokes the calculation of Oriented Electronic Circular Dichroism (OECD) as described in Ref.
-[119].
+By default the two major relativistic corrections to the energy in the Breit-Pauli approximation, the mass-velocity and Darwin corrections, are calculated perturbatively. - .NQCC Calculates the nuclear quadrupole moment coupling constants. - .NUMHES In VROA or Raman intensity calculations, use the numerical molecular Hessian calculated from the analytical molecular gradients instead of a fully analytical molecular Hessian calculation in the final geometry.

+- .OECD Invokes the calculation of Oriented Electronic Circular Dichroism (OECD) as described in Ref.
+[83].
 This necessitates the specification of the number of electronic excitations in each symmetry, given in the EXCITA module.
 Note that OECD can only be calculated at the mathematical origin and the .NOCMC option is automatically turned on.
 The reader is referred to Sec.
-11.3 for more details.

-- .OPTROT Requests the calculation of the optical rotation of a molecule [66, 120].
+10.3 for more details. - .OPTROT Requests the calculation of the optical rotation of a molecule [27, 84].
 By default the optical rotation is calculated both with and without the use of London orbitals (using the length gauge formulation).
 Note that in the formalism used in Dalton, this quantity vanishes in the static limit, and frequencies need to be set in the ABALNR input module.
-See also the description in Chapter 11.4. - .OR Requests the calculation of the optical rotation of a molecule using the manifestly origin invariant "modified" velocity gauge formulation[128].
-See also the description in Chapter 11.4.
+See also the description in Chapter 10.4. - .OR Requests the calculation of the optical rotation of a molecule using the manifestly origin invariant "modified" velocity gauge formulation[92].
+See also the description in Chapter 10.4.